 Also, check the menu and pick your meal in advance before you get there so you are not tempted to pick a higher calorie option.

 Dealing With Hunger

 Be aware of your triggers and work around them.
 Don’t let them derail your progress.
 I have a two hour commute home from work – I get hungry during this time.
 It’s important for me to expect this and not down a few tablespoons of Nutella when I get home.
-I try to distract myself with dinner prep, maybe drink some water or have a low calorie snack (pickles are great for this) and before I know it, dinner is ready.
+I try to distract myself with dinner prep, maybe drink some water or have a low calorie snack and before I know it, dinner is ready.

 Go For It!